Travelling Pets

 • have an EU pet passport

-• dogs be treated for tapeworms by a vet not less that 24 hours and not more than 120 hours (between 1 and 5 days) before its scheduled arrival time in the UK
+• dogs be treated for tapeworms by a vet not less than 24 hours and not more than 120 hours (between 1 and 5 days) before their scheduled arrival time in the UK

 • there is no mandatory requirement for tick treatment but this is still strongly recommended